ugate/releasebot/README.md

   versionLabel : 'Release',
   // The release version label used within the commit message versionType : 'v',
-  // The pre-release type used within the commit message (e.g. "beta" for version "1.0.0-beta.1") versionPrereleaseType : undefined,
+  // The pre-release character used within the commit message that inidcates a pre-release (e.g. "-" as defined by semver.org) versionPrereleaseChar : undefined,
   // The major version (e.g. 1 for version "1.2.3")
   versionMajor : 0,
   // The minor version (e.g. 2 for version "1.2.3")
   versionMinor : 0,
   // The patch version (e.g. 3 for version "1.2.3")
   versionPatch : 0,
-  // The pre-release version (e.g. 4 for version "1.2.3-beta.4")
+  // The pre-release version (e.g. "beta.4" for version "1.2.3-beta.4+20201203144700")
   versionPrerelease : 0,
+  // The metadata appended to the version (e.g. "+001" for version "1.0.0-alpha+001")
+  versionMetadata : '',
   // The comprised version (e.g. "1.2.3-beta.4")
   version : '',
   // The versionType + version (e.g. "v1.2.3-beta.4")